 - College Preparation: ACT, SAT, applications, resume building

-- Post-Secondary Enrollment Options Program (PSEOP) available for students to earn free college credit (and complete high school graduation requirements) by taking classes at area colleges and universities
+- Post-Secondary Enrollment Options Program (PSEOP) is available for students to earn free college credit (and complete high school graduation requirements) by taking classes at area colleges and universities.

 - Ongoing research with culminating Senior Project